AdriB06/thesis-greenwashing/README.md

 ## Model

-All classification uses **Claude Sonnet** via the Anthropic API.
-See `src/schema.py` for the Pydantic output schema and `Appendix B` of the thesis for the classification prompt.
+See src/schema.py for the Pydantic output schema and src/strict_classifier.py for the full classification prompt.